Article

 Deel Immigration

-Manage and pay global employees with Deel
+Hire, pay, and manage global employees with Deel

 At Deel, we don’t abandon you once hiring is complete.
 Instead, our platform offers comprehensive assistance for managing, engaging, and paying global employees and contractors.
 The following tools help to manage your team from anywhere in the world: